hetong007/densPeak/README.Rmd

 An R implementation of [Clustering by fast search and find of density peak, by Alex Rodriguez, Alessandro Laio](http://www.sciencemag.org/content/344/6191/1492.abstract).

 This is an unfinished version.
-The label assignment is under construction.
+The path of label assignment is under construction.
+View `demo` for more details.

 Here's a demo on `iris`.